Facts about IDPs and refugees

-- There are nearly 26 million refugees around the world; around half of them are under the age of 18.
+- There are nearly 27 million refugees around the world.

 There are many reasons for flight, including war, persecution, conflict, natural disaster, deep-set destitution and repression.
 We see firsthand that such upheaval represents a desperate necessity rather than a choice, and generates difficulties along the way.

 With health and well-being jeopardised during exodus, the lives of the most vulnerable can be on the line.
 MSF teams work alongside people on the move at their points of arrival or during the treacherous journeys they undertake.

 IDPs and refugees: in need of assistance and protection

 A large part of our field activities are geared towards internally displaced people (IDPs) and refugees.
 With the number of people who have been forcibly displaced doubling over the last decade, their health needs continue to mount, and are not always met.

 Our roots were put down in the camps set up for Vietnamese, Cambodian, Laotian, Afghan and Ethiopian refugees in the late ‘70s and ‘80s.
 MSF has a long history of assisting and protecting these populations.